:: Home Page :: Site Map :: Client Login :: Contact Us ::

 Domain names with dashes are distracting to the majority of people and very hard to remember.

-You should always be in control of your own domain name.
-Yes, your webmaster or hosting provider may need to gain temporary access to your account in order to point your DNS (domain name servers) over to their servers, but ultimately you or someone you absolutely trust should be the only one that has access to this account.
-In the long run if you ever change webmasters or hosting companies and leave on a bitter note, anyone who has access to your domain name can basically hi-jack your web site.
+You should always be in control of owning your own domain name.
+Yes, your webmaster or hosting provider may need to gain temporary access to your account in order to point DNS records (domain name servers) over to their server, but ultimately you or someone you absolutely trust should be the only one that owns the domain.
+In the long run if you ever change webmasters or hosting companies; you can feel at ease knowing the domain name belongs to you.